 Seek medical care right away.
 Before you go to a doctor’s office or emergency room, call ahead and tell them about any recent travel and your symptoms.

-If you are a Bryn Athyn College Student please make health services aware immediately by calling 267-502-6070 ( It is important to leave a message at this number if no one answers, messages are forwarded directly to health services personnel and they will respond in a timely manner.)
-During health services hours of operation you can reach out to the Director of Health and Wellness 267-502-6077 or the Nurse Practitioner 267-502-6011.
+If you are a Bryn Athyn College Student please make health services aware immediately by calling 267-502-6070 (It is important to leave a message at this number with return contact information because we are working remotely), messages are forwarded directly to health services personnel and they will respond in a timely manner.)

 If you are a Bryn Athyn College employee, staff or faculty remember please refer to COVID-19 Communication #1 and Communication #2 above for specific directives for communications with supervisors and Human Resources.